codeflavor/ArmetOS/README.md

 # ArmetOS

-A [Fedora](https://getfedora.org/) flavor for provisioning the cloudflavor infrastructure.
+A hardened operating system based on [Fedora](https://getfedora.org/) that is used to deploy the Cloudflavor infrastructure.

+##### Features
+* Auto-updates
+* Auto-discovery
+* Uses CRI-O instead of Docker